 Who can forget the misspelling incident?
 Hey, its not like Keister is a word you use everyday!

-Since I have not stayed there, I can only think of a single con.
-I have heard that there is no quick service or drink refill station in the resort.
-Not a big deal, but one must head out to the Boardwalk itself for eats.
+There is no quick service or drink refill station in the Boardwalk Resort.
+While it’s not a big deal, one must head out to the Boardwalk itself for eats or walk over to the Beach Club Resort.
 Just a mild inconvenience.

 Disney’s Riviera Resort